scikit-hep/root_numpy/README.rst

-or `structured arrays <http://docs.scipy.org/doc/numpy/user/basics.rec.html>`_ as well as converting NumPy arrays back into ROOT TTrees. root_numpy can convert branches of basic types such as bool, int, float, double, etc. as well as variable and fixed-length arrays of basic types.
+or `structured arrays <http://docs.scipy.org/doc/numpy/user/basics.rec.html>`_ as well as converting NumPy arrays back into ROOT TTrees. root_numpy can convert branches of basic types such as bool, int, float, double, etc. as well as variable and fixed-length 1D arrays and ``std::vector`` of basic types.
-``std::vector`` of basic types are also supported.

 For example, get a structured or record array from a TTree in a ROOT file (you should be able to copy and paste the following examples into a Python